Updated: Sep 8

 These tips relate to your legacy because what we can bring and what we do bring can be wide and far in the difference.
 Many of us are more afraid of our best potential so we stay trapped by something(s) or someone(s) - retirement package? blackmail? greenmail? - compared saying enough is enough and finally aligning our life with our core values.

-My call to action for you, dear reader, is to find your "why" that is big enough to get you anger or feel enough of another emotion other than depression to live differently.
+My call to action for you, lovely, is to find your "why" that is big enough to get you passionate, or feel enough of another emotion other than despair, to live differently.
 To wake up differently.
-To be different.
+To start your day differently.